 - How far into your pelvis the baby’s head is (called station)

-Most often as you get closer to your due date this “score” is higher (meaning you’re more ready for your induction) vs someone has medical reasons for their labor induction.
+Most often as you get closer to your due date this “score” is higher (meaning you’re more ready for your induction) than someone who has medical reasons for their labor induction.

 What other things can speed up labor?